Motion-DVAE: Unsupervised learning for fast human motion denoising: Motion-DVAE

 \paragraph{Loss functions} The loss is computed using the evidence lower bound (ELBO)~\cite{Girin_2021} derived from the inference and generative models.
-We also add a regularization term at the output of the SMPL model to enforce the final human mesh to be as close as possible to the original mesh.
-It consists of a squared reconstruction error on meshes and joints.
+We also add a regularization term at the output of the SMPL model to enforce the final human mesh to be as close as possible to the original mesh, consisting of a squared reconstruction error on meshes and joints.
+More information about loss functions is available in \cref{loss_dvae}, and learning settings are detailed in \cref{dvae_settings}.